What is a Part 18 Request for Information (“RFI”)?

-Upon receipt of a statement of case or at any time in the proceedings, a party to proceedings may consider that the statement of case does not provide sufficient information about the claim.
-A formal request can be made under CPR 18.1(1) for the other party to clarify or provide additional information in relation to any such issue.
+Upon receipt of a statement of case (legal pleadings) or at any time in the proceedings, a party to proceedings may consider that those pleadings not provide sufficient information about the claim.
+A formal request can be made under CPR Part 18.1(1) for the other party to clarify or provide additional information in relation to any such issue.

-An RFI or a ‘Part 18 Request’ can be used to:
+An RFI or a CPR ‘Part 18 Request’ can be used to:

 - clarify a specific issue in the case